Fundamental Landau Levels in a Strongly Coupled Plasma: Fundamental Landau levels

 From the analysis above we can claim that through our construction in the symmetric gauge, all Landau levels with vanishing canonical angular momentum, and only those, are recovered.
 This does not mean that there is no rotation in the states we are able to reproduce, since the kinetic angular momentum is given by the operator \be {\mathcal{L}}_z\equiv x(-i\partial_y -e\,A_y)-y(-i\partial_x -e\,A_x), \ee which in our setting, and given the $L_z\psi_{xy}=0$ restriction, reduces to \be {\mathcal{L}}_z=-\frac{e\,B}{2}(x^2+y^2), \ee when acting over our set of solutions $\psi_{xy}$.

-If for a moment we permit the interpretation of $\psi_{xy}$ as a wave function, we can use the fact that the expectation value $\langle x^2+y^2 \rangle$ in the $n$th Landau level with $l_z=0$ is given by $\frac{2}{e\,B}(n+1)$.
-This consideration would lead us to associate a kinetic angular momentum equal to $n+1$, in $\hbar$ units, and a cyclotron frequency given again by $\omega_L=\frac{e\,B}{m}$, to the solutions we found in this section.
+In ordinary Quantum Mechanics, where $\psi_{xy}$ is the wave function, the expectation value $\langle x^2+y^2 \rangle$ in the $n$th Landau level with $l_z=0$ is given by $\frac{2}{e\,B}(n+1)$.
+If this consideration was valid in our setting, it would lead us to associate a kinetic angular momentum equal to $n+1$, in $\hbar$ units, and a cyclotron frequency given again by $\omega_c=e\,B$, to the solutions we found in this section.

-We now proceed to numerically calculate the solution of \eqref{eompsir}, partly to demonstrate that it exist in a consistent manner with the perturbative approach, and also, to try and extract the physical meaning of the separation constant $2m^*{\cal{E}}$.